RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2022-04-25-newsletter.md

 * [What's next for AlphaFold and the AI protein-folding revolution](https://www.nature.com/articles/d41586-022-00997-5) - DeepMind software that can predict the 3D shape of proteins is already changing biology.

-* [Linting - What is all the fluff about?](https://rse.shef.ac.uk/blog/2022-04-19-linting/) - This blogpost is written by the newest member of RSE team.
+* [Linting - What is all the fluff about?](https://rse.shef.ac.uk/blog/2022-04-19-linting/) - This blogpost is written by the newest member of the RSE team.
 If you’ve been dabbling in programming for a while you may have heard of “linting your code” which is a process of static code analysis to remove the “fluff” from your code.

 ### Volunteers